siyul-park/uniflow/docs/key_concepts.md

 ## Node Specification

-A node specification defines the behavior and port connections of each node declaratively.
-The engine compiles this specification into an executable node.
+A node specification declaratively defines how each node operates and connects to ports.
+This specification is compiled into executable nodes by the engine.

 ```yaml
 id: 01908c74-8b22-7cbf-a475-6b6bc871b01a